alanc10n/py-cutplanner/docs/implementation_notes.md

 ## Off-line algorithms

 Off-line algorithms have a pre-set list of items, allowing further optimizations.
 Typically this means sorting the list in descending order.
-Each online algorithm <X> has an off-line counterpart <X> Decreasing.
+Each online algorithm &lt;X&gt; has an off-line counterpart &lt;X&gt; Decreasing.